Kright/LibgdxWebDemo/README.md

 - `core`: Main module with the application logic shared by all platforms.
 - `lwjgl3`: Primary desktop platform using LWJGL3; was called 'desktop' in older docs.
-- `html`: Web platform using GWT and WebGL.
-Supports only Java projects.
 - `teavm`: Web backend that supports most JVM languages.

 ## Gradle